 Thermal Weave Blockout Curtains

 The second way in which blockout curtains are produced is by choosing ‘thermal’ or ‘triple’ weave fabrics, this technique does not require a coating on the reverse of the fabric.
 Instead, the curtains are often made up of three woven layers.
 The first and last of these layers being the fabric of your choice, with the middle layer providing the ‘blockout’ properties.
 Triple-weave curtains tend to be a lot less structured and softer to handle when compared to those that have been coated on the reverse.
 Softer to the touch, triple weave blockout curtains drape beautifully and can also come in a variety of colours, patterns and heading styles.
-This second technique tends to be more environmentally-friendly.
+In particular, when these curtains touch the floor, this technique tends to be more environmentally-friendly.

 Triple-weave blockout curtains are also machine washable, making them easier and more cost effective to properly maintain.
 This makes them an excellent option for children’s bedroom curtains and other high-traffic areas of the home.
 The reverse side of triple weave curtains is more often than not identical to the front side, making them aesthetically pleasing.